mjg211/OptGS/inst/shiny/OptGS/helpfiles/design_shape.md

 If Wang-Tsiatis or power-family boundaries are chosen, additional boxes will appear to allow their associated shape parameters to be specified.

+If near-optimal boundaries are chosen, an additional box will appear to allow the optimality criteria to be specified.